cars10/elasticvue/README.md

 ### 1.0

+* switch to new elasticsearch javascript client
+* switch to vue-composition-api
 * refactor runRequest to use promises
 * document, index, snapshot repo and snapshot: add edit/delete
 * catch elasticsearch 5xx errors